Integrated Space Science and Engineering

 - Bespoke or tailored packages from single and multiple modes to its entirety, as agreed with the client.

-The Lecture-based modules (1-12 in Table 1) are offered (i) in-person, (ii) online or (iii) hybrid.
+The Lecture-based modules are offered in-person, online or hybrid.
 The Design Project Module is offered in-person only.
 Overall, the advantages of in-person attendance include networking, experience of Imperial’s state-of-the-art facilities and site visits.
 In-person sessions are delivered at Imperial College London’s South Kensington Campus, a short walking distance from the world-renowned Science Museum, hosting the most advanced Space Gallery.

 On successful completion of the various options available, participants will be issued with an Imperial College London’s ‘ISSE Program Certificate of Completion’.
 For interested participants, discussions are underway with the relevant professional organisations for formal accreditation and formulation of continuing professional development points.